AndrewWrites/Technical_Writing_Portfolio/Internal Guides/Transfer Support Case.md

 This document covers the correct procedure for transferring a support case from one  Customer Support Engineer (CSE) to another.

 ## **Overview**
-In most cases, the CSE who is assigned to the case is responsible for working it to completion.
+In most cases, the CSE assigned to the case is responsible for working it to completion.
 However, there will be times when a case needs to be transferred to another CSE, potentially in a different global region.
 The handoff between CSEs is critical to ensure minimal impact on the customer.

 ## **Transferring Within the Same Region**
 There are a few situations when transferring a case to another CSE in the same global region is necessary.